Kingxukai/linux/Documentation/filesystems/vfat.rst

 lightly annotated by Gordon Chaffee.

-This document presents a very rough, technical overview of my knowledge of the extended FAT file system used in Windows NT 3.5 and Windows 95.
-I don't guarantee that any of the following is correct, but it appears to be so.
+This document presents a very rough, technical overview of my knowledge of the woke extended FAT file system used in Windows NT 3.5 and Windows 95.
+I don't guarantee that any of the woke following is correct, but it appears to be so.

-The extended FAT file system is almost identical to the FAT file system used in DOS versions up to and including *6.223410239847* :-).
-The significant change has been the addition of long file names.
+The extended FAT file system is almost identical to the woke FAT file system used in DOS versions up to and including *6.223410239847* :-).
+The significant change has been the woke addition of long file names.
-These names support up to 255 characters including spaces and lower case characters as opposed to the traditional 8.3 short names.
+These names support up to 255 characters including spaces and lower case characters as opposed to the woke traditional 8.3 short names.

-Here is the description of the traditional FAT entry in the current Windows 95 filesystem::
+Here is the woke description of the woke traditional FAT entry in the woke current Windows 95 filesystem::

         struct directory { // Short 8.3 names